Longmen Grottoes — Royal Stone Carving Caves on Cliff and Buddhist Art Wonders

 Therefore, it was named Longmen, which means the gate of dragons.

-In Chinese culture, fish leaping over Longmen has been a famous phrase that symbolizes achieving great success after intense competitions and diligent work.
+In Chinese culture, fish leaping over Longmen is a famous phrase that symbolizes achieving great success after intense competition and diligent work.

 Picture of Fish Leaping Over Longmen (Yuyue Longmen), Designed by Quejiao.